djbrieck/brieckspro/content/posts/hugo-add-fixed-promo-value-to-bottom-of-each-post/index.md

 Lastly since this is not code in my project, is this a reasonable way to do this.
 I am guessing at best I need to fork the LoveIt theme to maintain my changes properly, but at the same time this seems like the wrong way to do this, since I am creating a dependency between this theme and my specific website, this feels like I am doing something wrong.

 What am I missing in is there another way to solve this problem / add this function without having to modify the theme in way that ties it to my specific website.

+## A Solution I came up with

+Place the same changes here in my project not in the theme itself. `layouts/partials/single/footer.html`